Fomalhaut b

-Fomalhaut b, formally named Dagon (/ˈdeigən/), is a directly imaged extrasolar object and former candidate planet observed near the A-type main-sequence star Fomalhaut, approximately 25 light-years away in the constellation of Piscis Austrinus.
-The object's potential discovery was initially announced in 2008 and confirmed in 2012 via images taken with the Advanced Camera for Surveys (ACS) on the Hubble Space Telescope.
-Under the working hypothesis that the object was a planet, it was reported in January 2013, that it had a highly elliptical orbit with a period of 1,700 Earth years, assuming the object is planetary.
-The planetary hypothesis has since fallen out of favor (more recently gathered data suggests a dust or debris cloud is far more likely), and most recent analysis places the object on an escape trajectory.
+Fomalhaut b, formally named Dagon (/ˈdeigən/), is an expanding dust cloud and former candidate planet observed near the A-type main-sequence star Fomalhaut, approximately 25 light-years away in the constellation of Piscis Austrinus.
+The object's discovery was initially announced in 2008 and confirmed in 2012 via images taken with the Advanced Camera for Surveys (ACS) on the Hubble Space Telescope.
+Under the working hypothesis that the object was a planet, it was reported in January 2013 that it had a highly elliptical orbit with a period of 1,700 Earth years.
+The object was one of those selected by the International Astronomical Union as part of NameExoWorlds, their public process for giving proper names to exoplanets.
+The process involved public nomination and voting for the new name.
+In December 2015, the IAU announced the winning name was Dagon.